Toxicity Begets Toxicity: Unraveling Conversational Chains in Political Podcasts: Limitations

-As future work, we plan to extend our study to incorporate audio signals as well accompanied by complete and thorough analysis over different audio features.
+As future work, we plan to extend our study to incorporate audio signals as well in our analysis including a thorough investigation of the different audio features.
 We also plan to develop intervention strategies for this complex scenario.
-We also plan to expand our dataset and scalable tooling to other political podcasts to get clear estimates on the prevalence of toxicity in podcasts.
+Further we plan to expand our dataset and scalable tooling to other political podcasts to get clear estimates on the prevalence of toxicity in podcasts.
 Finally, an important aspect that our paper does not answer is the impact of such toxicity on the listeners.
-Our findings lead us to the question on whether toxicity might become normalized if coming from popular podcast hosts who reach tens of millions of people and the consequences it might have on our political discourse.
-Some of the tools we developed could be used by social scientists to study and answer such questions.
+Our findings lead us to question whether toxicity might become normalised if coming from popular podcast hosts who reach tens of millions of people, and the consequences it might have on our political discourse.
+Social scientists can study and answer such questions using some of the tools we developed in this work. .